Some questions of equivariant movability: Introduction

-The reader is referred to the books by K. Borsuk \cite{b72} and by S. Mardesic and J. Segal \cite{ms82} for general information about shape theory and to the book by G. Bredon \cite{br72} for introduction to compact transformation groups.
+The reader is referred to the books by K. Borsuk \cite{b72} and by S. Marde\v{s}i\'{c} and J. Segal \cite{ms82} for general information about shape theory and to the book by G. Bredon \cite{br72} for introduction to compact transformation groups.